Cable Lock: Why you should never buy one!

 What's more, I don't find them very easy to use.
 They're long and unwieldy.
 So they're difficult to carry around.
 They can be difficult to get around your bike when you lock up.
 And difficult to un-tangle from your bike when you leave.

 Having said all that, they're better than nothing.
-And if you have quick release levers on your wheels or seat post you definitely have to protect them with something!
+And for sure: if you have quick release levers on your wheels or seat post you definitely need to protect them with something!

 The most important message on this whole website is: do not use a cable lock to secure your bicycle!